Hall algebras associated to root categories: Preliminaries

 \section{Preliminaries}

-In this section, we recall the definitions of the Ringel--Hall algebra, Drinfeld double Hall algebra and derived Hall algebra of $\A$, and give some formulas on the (derived) Hall numbers.
+In this section, we recall the definitions of the Ringel--Hall algebra, Drinfeld double Hall algebra and derived Hall algebra of the hereditary abelian category $\A$, and give some formulas on the (derived) Hall numbers.